 In 1997 League supported several changes to the way Medicaid services were provided in Colorado.
-Recipients were encouraged to enroll in HMOs instead of more expensive fee-for-service systems.
-The state was able to participate in the national Children's Health Insurance Program (CHIP) which provides insurance for children who would otherwise be uninsured.
-Legislation was passed in 2001 with League support to make paperwork easier, allow annual instead of monthly payments, lower family contributions, as well as set a higher income threshold at which families could qualify.
+Recipients were encouraged to enroll in Health Maintenance Organizations (HMOs) instead of more expensive fee-for-service systems.
 Mental health parity was enacted in 1997 with League support.
 This law required health care policies to provide coverage for treatment of six major mental illnesses at least equal to coverage for physical illness.